The smarter holiday alternatives nobody is rushing to (yet)

 The tool above uses publicly disclosed figures from airline investor reports.
 Select your carrier and travel date to see how much of their fuel for that quarter is pre-purchased at locked-in prices — and what that means for whether to book now or later.

-Hedging coverage data is drawn from airline investor relations materials published Q1 2026.
+Hedging coverage data is drawn from airline investor relations materials and trading updates published through April 2026.
 Figures reflect management guidance at time of reporting and may be updated.
 Always check current fare prices before making booking decisions.

 Airlines are one of the world's most fuel-intensive businesses.
 Jet fuel typically accounts for 20–30% of an airline's total operating costs, which means that when oil prices spike, an unprotected airline faces a direct hit to its margins — and passes that cost on through fares.